deanturpin/germs.dev/posts/brighton-ev.md

 ## Blink chargers

 Outline of the process below.
 However, it is a bit error prone and a couple of times I've just given up, but the free parking whilst charging is great.
-They do get ICEd quite often -- perhaps because they're relatively discrete -- which doesn't happen on the very clearly marked green EV bays in town.
+They do get ICEd quite often -- perhaps because they're relatively discrete -- which doesn't happen on the very clearly-marked green EV bays in town.

 - Register online and add a payment card
 - Install the app
+- Uses the standard Type II connector
 - Find a charger and "check in" to the correct charger (check the ID above the socket)
 - Wait for it to churn with a blank screen for a bit...
 - You will then get charged £50 (so you need at least that much in the bank)